 - Get comfortable with your basic routines before adding additional tasks.
 Even a few chores in the morning and afternoon will be a huge improvement!

-- Do not get discouraged if it takes a couple weeks for your morning and afternoon routines to become habit.
+- Don’t get discouraged if it takes a couple weeks for your morning and afternoon routines to become habit.
 Keep working and you’ll become more and more efficient at completing the tasks.

 - Pick one weekly cleaning task to do each day, such as running the vacuum or dusting.